carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Validated under `FIPS 140–2 (Level 2)` security standard.
 - Types of `Customer Master Keys` (CMKs)
   - `Customer Managed` CMKs (Dedicated to my account) → Keys that you have created in AWS, that you own and manage.
 You are responsible for managing their key policies, rotating them and enabling/disabling them.
+    - It can be created for encyption and client/server side both (AWS Managed or Customer Managed only server side.)
-    - You can create customer-managed `Symmetric` (single key for both encrypt and decrypt operations) or `Asymmetric` (public/private key pair for encrypt/decrypt or sign/verify operations) master keys
+    - You can create customer-managed `Symmetric` (single key for both encrypt and decrypt operations) or `Asymmetric` (public/private key pair for encrypt/decrypt or sign/verify operations) master keys.
     - Symmetric CMKs
       - With symmetric keys, the same key is used to encrypt and decrypt
       - The key never leaves AWS unencrypted